 The ‘core construction’ of a door is the term used to describe, in essence, how it’s made on the inside.
 In other words, if you were to cut a door in half (which we don’t recommend by the way!), what would you find?
 This material is the ‘core construction’.
 It will generally be made from one of the following:

 Standard core: If a door has a ‘standard core’ it will be lighter in weight than others which are more solid internally.
 That’s because the core structure is part hollow, part cellular, as you can see in this image.

 Semi-solid core: As the name suggests, this type of door is partly solid, and partly cellular in its internal make-up.

 Solid core: This type of door is the heaviest kind, due to its solid centre.
 The components used in a solid core door are usually made from timber.

 Glazed Door Construction

 Glazed doors are such an important feature of many interiors these days.
 They’re great for allowing light to flood into a space, and can also offer some lovely design interest by way of beautiful panelling.
-There is a lot of choice these days when you want to go for glazed doors so it’s worth knowing what the different terms mean.
+There is a lot of choice these days when you want to go for internal doors with glass so it’s worth knowing what the different terms mean.